-Yoga is a mental and physical discipline originating from India practiced by people all over the world.
-It has been practiced for centuries as both a system of exercises and a way to attain a state of enlightenment.
+Yoga is a mental and physical discipline originating from India practised by people all over the world.
+It has been practised for centuries as both a system of exercises and a way to attain a state of enlightenment.
 Yoga can be achieved through a regimented series of postures, or as a series of breathing exercises that focus on specific areas of the body known as Chakras.

 The word “yoga” comes from the Sanskrit word meaning “to yoke or join”.
 Yoga is an ancient form of exercise with roots in Hinduism, Buddhism, Jainism, and Sikhism.
 Its most common form involves physical postures called asana paired with breathing exercises called pranayama.
 There are many types of Yoga forms and you can pick and choose the one that you can like the most.

 The world’s oldest form of exercise, Yoga is a physical and mental discipline that promotes general wellness.
 It is a practice that brings the body and mind together.

 Yoga has been shown to reduce stress, relieve depression, and improve concentration.
 By practising postures known as postures or asanas, yoga opens up the body’s channels.
 There are more than 200 different poses in all.
 These postures are usually done in a specific order, so they gradually get harder to penetrate deeper into each region of the body.

 Yoga can increase physical flexibility, build strength, and promote deep breathing.
 It also:

 - Helps reduce the levels of stress hormones in the body,

 - Strengthens muscles and joints,

 - Improves memory and learning capacity,